Tox-Archive/Tox-OSX/README.md

 - [x] DESIGNER: Make the text status under the username and surround the avatar by status color
 - [x] DESIGNER: Make conversations tab

-Contributing
+Developers needed
 ------------

 We are actively looking for volunteers OS X developers.
-If you want to help the project, here is what you can do to help the app development:
+If you want to help « Tox for OS X », you can join us on the #tox-dev channel on the [Freenode](https://freenode.net/) IRC network and contact @NikolaiToryzin
-- Implement something from the TODO.
-- Suggest new features.

 Contact
 -------

 If you want to talk with other Tox's users, you can join us on the #tox channel on the [Freenode](https://freenode.net/) IRC network.

-If you want to help « Tox for OS X », you can join us on the #tox-dev channel on the [Freenode](https://freenode.net/) IRC network.

 If you want to report a bug or make a suggestion about Tox, feel free to create a discussion on our [support platform](https://support.tox.im) or create an [issue right here on GitHub](https://github.com/Tox/Tox-OSX/issues).